amitpoonia404/xampp-switcher/README.md

 # xampp-switcher
 This script will be handy if you plan to install 2 xampp verisons on linux system, and easily switch between them.
+Like one xampp version with PHP version 5.xx and another with PHP version 7.xx.